 These are thick, decadent brownies full of healthy fats and sweetened naturally.
 The beets give an earthiness, but the honey cuts it so even the non-beet lovers will approve.
 If you do like the beet undertone, you don't have to add the honey, but that's your call.
 Taste the batter before the eggs go in (or after, I won't tell!) and add the sweetness your liking.
 Yes, baking is a science, but you can still play!

 1 1/2 cups nut butter (cashew or almond works great here!)

 2 heaping tablespoons raw honey

 1 tablespoon vanilla extract

 pinch of sea salt

 Heat your oven to 350*.
 Wash the beets and wrap them in aluminum foil, no peeling necessary.
 Bake for 45 minutes until fork tender.
 When they're cool enough to handle, peel the skin away (wasn't that easy after they're cooked?) and cut them into chunks.
 Put them in your food processor or high-speed blender and puree until smooth.
 You're going to use 1/2 cup of the puree.

-Add the nut butter, maple syrup and date paste or raw honey to the beet puree.
+Add the nut butter, maple syrup and raw honey to the beet puree.
 Blend until smooth.

 Pour this mixture into a large bowl before adding the eggs and vanilla.
 Sift and fold the cacao powder, coconut flour, baking soda and sea salt into the batter.